 The death of a loved one is tragic, even more so when the death could have been prevented.
 Unfortunately, during these sensitive times, insurance companies and at-fault institutions often take advantage of victims and their families.
-We are here to help you navigate these stressful and grievous times.
+Our wrongful death attorneys are here to help you navigate these stressful and grievous times.

 A Wrongful Death Is Preventable

 It is important to us to hold accountable the individual or institution to ensure that another incident will not take place.
 It is also important to us to ensure that you are fairly compensated in a way that will enable you to heal and properly grieve the death of your loved one.
 We hire experienced wrongful death investigators for every death case and begin to collect the evidence that will support your case if a settlement cannot be reached.
 We are prepared to take every wrongful death case to trial and to obtain the maximum settlement possible.

 My team of paralegals has extensive wrongful death experience in the industries of workers’ compensation and insurance claims adjusting.
 This gives the wrongful death attorney the edge when it comes to litigating your case and ensuring that the institutions at fault are held accountable for their negligence and abuse that caused the death of your loved one.

 Your First in Person Attorney Meeting

 You don’t need to be nervous meeting with an attorney or lawyer for the first time.
 It’s our mission to guide you through every step of the civil justice system.
 You can help us begin the process by bringing any information you have to the first meeting.
 This info can include:

 - Police reports, crash reports, driver exchanges of information;